Let’s make training more enjoyable than school!

 The sad reality of most training at work

 The trainer poses a question and waits for a couple of seconds before asking one of the group to answer it.
-If it's the right answer, he or she usually moves on to the next topic — assuming that the rest of the group will have put mental effort into solving the question or task as well.
+If it’s the right answer, they usually move on to the next topic — assuming that the rest of the group will have put mental effort into solving the question or task as well.

 Which, of course, is wishful thinking.
 And that’s why cooperative learning is such a game changer.

 Cooperative Learning methods activate and engage everyone, which deepens learning and fosters team spirit.
-There are lots of different cooperative techniques, and this is my favourite:
+There are lots of different cooperative techniques, and this is our favourite: